renebarto/baremetal/doc/tutorials/20-gpio.md

   - Line 401-402: We verify that the handler passed is valid, and that no handler is set yet
   - Line 403-405: We save the handler function, its parameter and the auto acknowledge setting
   - Line 407: We connect the interrupt for the GPIO pin
-- Line 413-423: We implement the method `DisconnectInterrupt()`
+- Line 413-422: We implement the method `DisconnectInterrupt()`
   - Line 415: We verify that the GPIO pin is set to input mode
   - Line 417: We remove all interrupt types for the GPIO
-  - Line 419-420: We verify that a handler is set, and reset it
+  - Line 419: We verify reset the handler
-  - Line 422: We disconnect the interrupt for the GPIO pin
+  - Line 421: We disconnect the interrupt for the GPIO pin
-- Line 429-432: We implement the method `GetAutoAcknowledgeInterrupt()`
+- Line 428-431: We implement the method `GetAutoAcknowledgeInterrupt()`
-- Line 437-442: We implement the method `AcknowledgeInterrupt()`, resetting the event status bit for the GPIO
+- Line 436-441: We implement the method `AcknowledgeInterrupt()`, resetting the event status bit for the GPIO
-- Line 447-455: We implement the method `InterruptHandler()`
+- Line 446-454: We implement the method `InterruptHandler()`
-- Line 462-480: We convert a GPIO interrupt type to a register offset (relative to the rising edge interrupt register)
+- Line 461-480: We convert a GPIO interrupt type to a register offset (relative to the rising edge interrupt register)
-- Line 487-504: We update the method `EnableInterrupt()` to take a combination of GPIO interrupt types
+- Line 486-503: We update the method `EnableInterrupt()` to take a combination of GPIO interrupt types
-  - Line 491-492: We convert the mask to byte and verify that only allowed bits are set
+  - Line 490-491: We convert the mask to byte and verify that only allowed bits are set
-  - Line 493-503: We with a pattern for `AsyncFallingEdge` (the highest), and for each pattern check whether the bit is set.
+  - Line 492-502: We with a pattern for `AsyncFallingEdge` (the highest), and for each pattern check whether the bit is set.
 If so, we add it to the interrupt mask, calculate the register address, and set the corresponding bit in the interrupt enable register
-- Line 510-525: We update the method `DisableInterrupt()` to take a combination of GPIO interrupt types
+- Line 509-524: We update the method `DisableInterrupt()` to take a combination of GPIO interrupt types
-  - Line 512-513: We convert the mask to byte and verify that only allowed bits are set
+  - Line 511-512: We convert the mask to byte and verify that only allowed bits are set
-  - Line 514-524: We with a pattern for `AsyncFallingEdge` (the highest), and for each pattern check whether the bit is set.
+  - Line 513-523: We with a pattern for `AsyncFallingEdge` (the highest), and for each pattern check whether the bit is set.
 If so, we remove it from the interrupt mask, calculate the register address, and reset the corresponding bit in the interrupt enable register
-- Line 530-533: We update the method `DisableAllInterrupts()` to simply call `DisableInterrupt()` with all interrupt types combined
+- Line 529-532: We update the method `DisableAllInterrupts()` to simply call `DisableInterrupt()` with all interrupt types combined

 ### InterruptHandler.cpp {#TUTORIAL_20_GPIO_GENERAL_APPROACH_FOR_GPIO_INTERRUPTS___STEP_3_INTERRUPTHANDLERCPP}